deadlyvipers/dojo_rules/introduction.md

-I'm Kick and I do things.
+I'm Nick and I do things.
+JavaScript